U. of Maryland Gets $10M Grant for New Physics Lab Grant to expand research and create jobs

 372983 02: A civilian scientist working in the Broward County crime lab handles processed DNA extractions that were taken from blood samples of convicted criminals July 13, 2000 in Fort Lauderdale, FL.
 Since the DNA Identification Act of 1994 was passed the Federal Bureau of Investigation has established a national database of DNA taken from the blood samples of convicted criminals.
 The DNA data is used by law enforcement agencies in 22 states to help identify suspects who were previously unknown to investigators.
 In Florida, DNA blood samples are mandatory if one is convicted for the following offenses or attempted offenses: Car jacking, murder, sexual assault, lewd or indecent acts, aggravated battery, and home invasion.
 (Photo by Robert King/Newsmakers)

+University of Maryland has received a $10.3 million federal grant to build an advanced physics lab.
 U.S. Rep. Steny Hoyer, D-Md., says the federal economic stimulus dollars will expand research and create jobs.

 Laboratory for Advanced Quantum Science.
 The underground lab space will be part of the Physical Sciences Complex, set for completion in 2013.

 Maryland was among 11 universities and one nonprofit research group to receive the construction grants for new research facilities.

 Published at 10:39 PM EST on Jan 9, 2010